 Our Trauma Team

-The Trauma Center at Le Bonheur is led by Medical Director Trey Eubanks, MD, and Associate Trauma Medical Director Alexander Feliz, MD.
+The Trauma Center at Le Bonheur is led by Medical Director Regan Williams, MD, and Associate Trauma Medical Director Alexander Feliz, MD.
 Our dedicated trauma team also includes a Trauma Program Manager Anissa Revels, BSN, RN, coordinators, registrars, nurse practitioners, a research coordinator, Traumatic Brain Injury (TBI) liaison and data analyst.